hemantpande/Money-Transfer-Api/UseCases.md

 d.
 System debits 100 pounds from John's account and credits 100 pounds into Will's account.

 ###### 2. John's account has an insufficient balance
 a.
-John wants to transfer 100 pounds to Will. \n
+John wants to transfer 100 pounds to Will.
 b.
-John's current account balance is 50 pounds. \n
+John's current account balance is 50 pounds.
 c.
-System sends back a response to John, indicating "Insufficient balance". \n
+System sends back a response to John, indicating "Insufficient balance".

 ###### 3. Will's account is inactive
 a.
-John wants to send 100 pounds to Will. \n
+John wants to send 100 pounds to Will.
 b.
-Unfortunately, Will's account is inactive. \n
+Unfortunately, Will's account is inactive.
 c.
-System sends a response back to John, indicating "Inactive destination account". \n
+System sends a response back to John, indicating "Inactive destination account".